-Hard-Boiled Sentimentality: The Secret History of American Crime Stories, published by Columbia University Press, was nominated for the Edgar and Macavity awards, and named one of the Ten Best mystery and crime books of 2008 by the Los Angeles Times (the only nonfiction book on the list).
-Read more about the book here, or order it here.
+Published by Columbia University Press, Hard-Boiled Sentimentality was nominated for the Edgar and Macavity awards, and named one of the Ten Best mystery and crime books of 2008 by the Los Angeles Times (the only nonfiction book on the list).
+Read more about the book.

 “A clear-eyed, original, and important study that I found endlessly fascinating.
 Hard-Boiled Sentimentality is also as well-written and compelling as a good crime novel.” — Joseph Finder, New York Times bestselling author of Paranoia, High Crimes, and Power PlayBuy the book.

 All contents © 2008-2018 Leonard Cassuto.
 All rights reserved.